billwallis/billwallis/README.md

 - Credit Risk Analyst at TSB for 2 years
 - Analyst at Jaja Finance for 1 year
 - Data Analyst at Allica Bank for 1 year
+- Analytics Engineer at Sainsbury's (🥑) for 1.5 years
-- Analytics Engineer at Sainsbury's (:avocado:) currently
+- Backend Engineer at Sainsbury's currently

 <!-- "Bilbottom as Code" & GitHub activity -->